 Here we want to document that FAMUSAMM actually provides an enhanced computational efficiency both as compared to SAMM as well as to the reference method with its exact evaluation of the Coulomb sum.
 For that purpose we first consider how the computational effort of FAMUSAMM scales with system size.

 For a quantitative performance assessment we have carried out a series of test simulations on systems of varying size using the sequential version of our MD program EGO_VIII.
 The chosen system sizes covered the range from 500 to 40,000 atoms.
-All simulations were executed on a DEC-ALPHA 3300L (175 MHz) workstation equipped with 96 MB RAMgif.
+All simulations were executed on a DEC-ALPHA 3300L (175 MHz) workstation equipped with 96 MB RAM.
 Figure 8 shows how the average computation time required for one MD integration step scales with system size.
 The choice of an average computation time for performance measurements is necessary, since in FAMUSAMM the time required for the force calculation varies from time step to time step (cf. Figure 4).

-Figure: Average computation time for one step using EGO_VIII on a DEC-Alpha 3300L workstation (175 MHz) for simulation systems of varying size.
+Figure: Average computation time for one step using EGO_VIII on a DEC-Alpha 3300L workstation

 Figure 8 clearly shows that for systems comprising more than about 1,000 atoms FAMUSAMM achieves linear scaling of computational effort with size.
 The quadratic increase observed for very small systems is in line with the fact, that in the innermost distance class (H=0 in Figure 4) forces are calculated by use of the Coulomb sum with its intrinsically quadratic scaling behavior.
 Thus, the theoretically expected linear scaling of FAMUSAMM for large systems is actually obtained in our implementation.